 Screenshots may differ slightly depending on software version.

-Design-Expert® software offers designs that combine mixture components and process factors (numeric and/or categoric).
-In this tutorial, you will apply Design-Expert’s unique features for mixture-process design and analysis by investigating John Cornell’s famous fish-patty experiment from his textbook Experiments with Mixtures, 3rd edition, published by John Wiley and Sons, New York.
+Stat-Ease® software offers designs that combine mixture components and process factors (numeric and/or categoric).
+In this tutorial, you will apply Stat-Ease’s unique features for mixture-process design and analysis by investigating John Cornell’s famous fish-patty experiment from his textbook Experiments with Mixtures, 3rd edition, published by John Wiley and Sons, New York.
 Zip through it all by skipping the sidebars, or, if you like to explore, take the time to study these.

 Before embarking on this tutorial, you should first complete the previous tutorial on mixture design.